Rehab Centers Burlington, CO

 High Plains Mental Health Center Colby Branch Office - 65.0 miles from Burlington, CO

-High Plains Mental Health Center Colby Branch Office is an inpatient treatment center in Colby, Kansas that is situated in the 67701 zip code.
-High Plains Mental Health Center Colby Branch Office provides family counseling, individual counseling and marital/couples counseling.
-It provides outpatient rehabilitation and regular outpatient treatment.
+High Plains Mental Health Center Colby Branch Office is an inpatient treatment facility in Colby, KS that is located in the 67701 zip code.
+High Plains Mental Health Center Colby Branch Office offers individual counseling, counseling for couples and family counseling.
+It includes regular outpatient treatment and outpatient rehab.

 Address: 750 South Range Street, Colby, KS 67701 in Thomas County